Daves5771/SIMD_Vectorization_MultiCore/README.md

 Upgrading from the previous Microsoft.Bcl.Simd.1.0.1-beta library, necessitated a number of changes.
 Most of the helper functions in Util.c I deprecated and  replaced with the native functions available in the newer library.
-Some minor bug fixes were made.
+A number of bug fixes were also made.

 The following scripts are no longer needed: enable-jit.cmd